-- Patch applicability
+- The applicability of patches

 - Patch dependencies

 - Patch reversibility

 - System inventory changes for patches

-- · Capturing patch activities in log files

-2.2.1 Patch Applicability
+2.3.1 Patch Applicability

 Patch applicability to the existing system files is done on a file-by-file basis for each patch.
 This ensures that the installation of a patch will not degrade or crash the system.
 The installation of a patch is blocked if any system files to be replaced by a patch are not valid predecessors of the patch files.